ANZ Seeds of Renewal 2015 – Creating education and employment opportunities to help build thriving communities

 How do I apply?

-To apply for a grant, please download the application form available from the Foundation for Rural Regional Renewal website.
+To apply for a grant, please download the application form available at Foundation for Rural Regional Renewal website.

 ANZ in the Community

-Seeds of Renewal demonstrates ANZ’s commitment to making a difference in regional Australia.
+The longstanding Seeds of Renewal program demonstrates ANZ’s ongoing commitment to making a difference in regional Australia.
 ANZ employees actively support their local communities through a wide range of activities including volunteering and fundraising.
-ANZ is also committed to a range of financial literacy and inclusion programs including MoneyMinded, MoneyBusiness and Saver Plus.
-For more information about these programs please visit ANZ in the community.
+ANZ is also committed to a range of financial literacy and inclusion programs, such as MoneyMinded, MoneyBusiness and Saver Plus.
+For more information about these programs please visit ANZ community.

-In 2012, Seeds of Renewal funded 35 community projects which include:
+In 2014, ANZ Seeds of Renewal funded 32 community projects including:

-For more information visit your local ANZ branch or ANZ Business Centre.
-Alternatively, you can visit the Foundation for Rural Regional Renewal website or contact them on 1800 170 020.
+For more information visit your local ANZ branch or ANZ Business Centre, Foundation for Rural Regional Renewal website or contact FRRR on 1800 170 020.